 We-love-this-place!
 There’s a sense of sentimentality about it for us.
 Beth’s been diagnosed Type 1 Diabetic since 3.5 and Coeliac since 5yrs.
 We’ve been visiting Hunstanton yearly since I was 6mths pregnant with Bethany!
 The first visit after Beth’s Coeliac diagnosis was potentially going to be stressful, may traumatic.
-The Boat House Cafe were amazing to us.
+The Boat House Cafe were amazing to us so a 5* Gluten Free Norfolk Experience.
 They took an interest in Beth injecting herself and understood Coeliac Disease, it was so reassuring and Beth named it the Blue Cafe and claim it was her bestest cafe ever.

 Since then we make sure we visit at least once a year and this time didn’t disappoint.
 Beth opted for the Jacket on this occasion as according to her, they have the best jackets (and she should know!) and if she’d had room she could have had gluten free treacle sponge with custard!
 I was dubious about whether I could have more than a pot of black tea but I had a delicious salad followed by an apple tart which was gluten and dairy free.
 If I wasn’t avoiding soya too I was given the option of soya milk for my tea.

 Honeystone Public House